wimbiyoashizkia/msm-4.4/drivers/char/srandom/README.md

 Introduction
 ------------

-srandom is a Linux kernel module that can be used to replace the built-in /dev/urandom & /dev/random device files.
-It is VERY fast and probably the most secure PRNG available that can replace the built-in /dev/urandom device.
-My tests show it can be over 150x faster then /dev/urandom.
-It should compile and install on any Linux 3.10+ kernel.
-It passes all the randomness tests using the dieharder tests.
+srandom is a Linux kernel module that can be used like the built-in /dev/urandom & /dev/random device files.
+In the standard mode (ChaCha8) it is about 20%-40% faster than built-in urandom and should be secure enough for crypto.
+In ultra high speed mode it is about 500% faster (5x faster) than the built-in urandom generator.
+YMWV depending on hardware and software configuration.
+It should compile and install on any Linux 3.17+ kernel.
+Both ChaCha8 and (UHS)XorShift pass all the randomness tests using dieharder.

 srandom was created as a performance improvement to the built-in PRNG /dev/urandom number generator.
 I wanted a much faster random number generator to wipe ssd disks.
-Through many hours of testing, I came up with an algorithm that is many times faster than urandom, but still produces excellent random numbers that dieharder finds it indistinguishable from true random numbers.
-You can wipe multiple SSDs at the same time.
+The UHS algorithm is many times faster than urandom, but still produces excellent random numbers that dieharder finds indistinguishable from true random numbers.
+You can easily wipe multiple SSDs at the same time.

-The built-in __PRNG__ generators (/dev/random and /dev/urandom) are technically not flawed.
-It's just that they are very slow when compared to srandom.
-YES, I said it...  __/dev/random and /dev/urandom are BOTH PRNG generators.__  So, ranting that srandom is flawed purely because it's PRNG is just ranting and ignorance.
+The built-in __PRNG__ generators (/dev/random and /dev/urandom) uses Chacha20 and are technically not flawed.
+They are just very slow when compared to srandom.  __/dev/random and /dev/urandom are BOTH PRNG generators.__
   > https://www.2uo.de/myths-about-urandom/
   ```
   Truth is, when state-of-the-art hash algorithms are broken, or when state-of-the-art block ciphers are broken, it doesn't matter that you get “philosophically insecure” random numbers because of them.
 You've got nothing left to securely use them for anyway.
   ```

-Generating random numbers which is indistinguishable from true randomness is the goal here...
-There are arguments against using a PRNG and some argue that true randomness doesn't exist.
-Personally, I don't get the point???
-The built-in /dev/random and /dev/urandom are BOTH PRNG generators.

 What makes srandom a great PRNG generator?
-It includes all these features to make it's generator produce the most unpredictable/random numbers.
+  * Higher speed vs the built-in random devices.
+  * It's configurable to use ChaCha8 or UHS(XorShift) depending on your use-case.
+  * ChaCha8 and UHS both pass Dieharder tests.
-  * It uses two separate and different 64bit PRNGs.
+  * Plug and play.
-  * There are two different algorithms to XOR the the 64bit PRNGs together.
-  * srandom seeds and re-seeds the three separate seeds using nano timer.
-  * The module seeds the PRNGs twice on module init.
-  * It uses 16 x 512byte buffers and outputs them randomly.
-  * There is a separate kernel thread that constantly updates the buffers and seeds.
-  * srandom throws away a small amount of data.

-The best part of srandom is it's efficiency and very high speed...
-I tested many PRNGs and found two that worked very fast and had a good distribution of numbers.
-Two or three 64bit numbers are XORed.
-The results is unpredictable and very high speed generation of numbers.

 Why do I need this?
 -------------------

-The best use-case is disk wiping.
-However you could use srandom to provide your applications with the fastest source of random numbers.
-Why would you want to block your applications while waiting for random numbers?
-Run "lsof|grep random", just to see how many applications have the random number device open...
-Any security type applications rely heavily on random numbers.
+ * Use standard mode (ChaCha8) for any security type applications that rely heavily on random numbers.
 For example, Apache SSL (Secure Socket Level), PGP (Pretty Good Privacy), VPN (Virtual Private Networks).
-All types of Encryption, Password seeds, Tokens would rely on a source of random number.
+All types of Encryption, Password seeds, Tokens would rely on a source of random numbers.
 There is many examples at https://www.random.org/testimonials/.

+ * Use UHS for disk wiping or any application that does not involve crypto, or if you're not overly concerned about random numbers affecting security.

 Compile and installation
 ------------------------
 To build & compile the kernel module.
 A pre-req is "kernel-devel".
 Use yum or apt to install.

     make